frslabs/octus-aadhar-offline-android/README.md

 ```
 ## Quick Start

-#### Initiating the Octus aadhar offline Sdk
+#### Initiating the Octus Aadhaar Offline SDK

-Initialize the `Octus aadhar offline` instance with the appropriate configurations to invoke the Octus aadhar offline Sdk
+Initialize the `Octus Aadhaar Offline SDK` instance with the appropriate configurations to invoke the Octus Aadhaar Offline SDK

 ```java